colehaus/colex/content/posts/uncertainty-analysis-of-givewell-cea/main.md

 # Analysis

 We have the beginnings of a plan then.
-We can implement GiveWell's cost-effectiveness models in a Monte Carlo framework ([PyMC3](https://docs.pymc.io/) in my case), specify probability distributions over the input parameters, and finally run the calculation and look at the uncertainty that's been propagated to the results.
+We can implement GiveWell's cost-effectiveness models in a Monte Carlo framework ([PyMC3](https://docs.pymc.io/) in this case), specify probability distributions over the input parameters, and finally run the calculation and look at the uncertainty that's been propagated to the results.

 <!--more-->

 ## The model

-The Python source code implementing GiveWell's models can be found on [GitHub](https://github.com/colehaus/givewell-analysis) [^models].
+The Python [source code implementing GiveWell's models can be found on [GitHub](https://github.com/colehaus/givewell-analysis)]{.noted}[^models].
 The core models can be found in `cash.py`, `nets.py`, `smc.py`, `worms.py` and `vas.py`.

 ## The inputs

 For the purposes of the uncertainty analysis that follows, it doesn't make much sense to infect the results with my own idiosyncratic views on the appropriate value of the input parameters.
 Instead, what I have done is uniformly taken GiveWell's best guess and added and subtracted 20%.
-These upper and lower bounds then become the 90% confidence interval of a [log-normal distribution](https://en.wikipedia.org/wiki/Log-normal_distribution) [^log-normal]. <!--TODO image here--> For example, if GiveWell's best guess for a parameter is 0.1, I used a log-normal with a 90% CI from 0.08 to 0.12.
+These upper and lower bounds then become the 90% confidence interval of a [[log-normal distribution](https://en.wikipedia.org/wiki/Log-normal_distribution)]{.noted}[^log-normal]. <!--TODO image here--> For example, if GiveWell's best guess for a parameter is 0.1, I used a log-normal with a 90% CI from 0.08 to 0.12.

 While this approach screens off my influence it also means that the results of the analysis will primarily tell us about the structure of the computation rather than informing us about the world.
 Fortunately, there's a remedy for this problem too.
 I have set up a Jupyter notebook (TODO) with the all the input parameters to the calculation which you can manipulate and rerun the analysis.
 That is, if you think the moral weight given to increasing consumption ought to range from 0.8 to 1.5 instead of 0.8 to 1.2, you can make that edit and see the result of the analysis.
+Making these modifications is essential for a realistic analysis because we are not, in fact, equally uncertain about every input parameter.

 It's also worth noting that I have considerably expanded the set of input parameters receiving special scrutiny.
 The GiveWell cost-effectiveness analysis is (with good reason---it keeps things manageable for outside users) fairly conservative about which parameters it highlights as eligible for user manipulation.
 In this analysis, I include any input parameter which is not tautologically certain.
 For example, "Reduction in malaria incidence for children under 5 (from Lengeler 2004 meta-analysis)" shows up in the analysis which follows but is not highlighted in GiveWell's "User inputs" or "Moral weights" tab.
 Even though we don't have much information with which to second guess the meta-analysis, the value it reports is still uncertain and our calculation ought to reflect that.